 You may work for another employer as long as it does not cause a conflict of interest or interfere with your job performance at Nordstrom.

-You must report any potential conflicts of interest to your department manager, Human Resource manager or store manager.
-Officers should report actual or potential conflicts of interest to the corporate secretary, and members of the Board of Directors should report actual or potential conflicts of interest to the Corporate Governance and Nominating Committee.
+You must report any potential conflicts of interest to your manager, Human Resources or store manager.
+Officers should report actual or potential conflicts of interest to the Corporate Secretary, and members of the Board of Directors should report actual or potential conflicts of interest to the Corporate Governance and Nominating Committee.

-It is important that we all uphold Nordstrom’s reputation for acting professionally, fairly and honestly.
-Accepting gifts, loans, trips or other items of value from a customer, vendor, competitor or others with whom we do business — or may potentially do business — may create the impression that the gift may have improperly influenced our decision to do business with the gift giver.
-As a result, neither you nor your family members may accept these gifts except for non-cash gifts of nominal value.
+.
+Accepting gifts, loans, trips or other items of value from a customer, vendor, competitor or others with whom we do business — or may potentially do business — could create the impression that the gift improperly influenced our decision to do business with the gift giver.
+As a result, neither you nor your family members may accept gifts from customers, vendors or a competitor except for non-cash gifts of nominal value.
 You may also accept a gift or prize as long as it is considered to be an authorized promotional prize provided by a vendor to stimulate business.
-You can learn more about this in the Participate Fairly in Contests section and in the Employee Complimentary Goods Guidelines on BIZWeb>Stores>Contests on Nordnet.
+You can learn more about this in the Participate Fairly in Contests section and in the Employee Complimentary Goods Guidelines on Nordnet or mynordstrom.com.

 Participating in business-related functions, including meals with a vendor, customer or competitor is an acceptable form of entertainment and is generally allowed.
 This also includes accepting vendor-sponsored business trips to view merchandise with prior supervisor approval.
 In all of these situations, however, we expect you to use good judgment and to ensure that the value and frequency of these functions do not become excessive.